We want you to live the life you choose to live.

 I hold a Bachelor of Science degree from Kings College, London University, and a Master's in Social Work from Smith College.
 I am a member of the International Society for the Study of Trauma and Dissociation.
 For the past 5 years, I have been a presenter at the ISSTD Conference, speaking on the topic of surviving childhood trauma.

-My first book, “Understanding the Paradox of Surviving Childhood Trauma: Techniques and Tools for Working with Suicidality and Dissociation", is available for pre-order on Amazon, or through Routledge Publishing.
+My first book, “Understanding the Paradox of Surviving Childhood Trauma: Techniques and Tools for Working with Suicidality and Dissociation", is available from Amazon, or through Routledge Publishing.
 Written for trauma therapists, it provides a fresh lens through which to view the coping mechanisms of survivors of childhood abuse and neglect.

 Monica Rene Testa, LCSW-C